-There are interesting differences between Chinese and English-speaking tourists in their change in satisfaction factors to differently priced hotels.
-For example, we can observe that the Chinese tourists have ``\begin{CJK}{UTF8}{gbsn}购物\end{CJK} (shopping)'' as a top keyword in all the price ranges.
-In contrast, English-speaking tourists only mention it as a top keyword in the 20,000 to 30,000 yen price range.
-It is common knowledge in Japan that Chinese tourists coming to Japan with the express intention of shopping are common. \cite{tsujimoto2017purchasing} analyzed the souvenir purchasing behavior of Chinese tourists in Japan.
-The study shows that common products besides food and drink are: electronics, cameras, cosmetics, medicine, among other more traditional \textit{souvenir} items, such as objects representative of the culture or places they visit \cite{japan2014consumption}.
-There is an understanding that tourists choose to shop in Japan has more to do with the quality of the items than their relation to the tourist attractions.
-Our results suggest that Western tourists are engaging more in tourist attractions in comparison with shopping activities.
-Another interesting difference is that English-speaking tourists start using negative keywords about the hotel's price only after it concerns hotels of 15,000 yen or more, and it rises in its ranking the more expensive the hotel is.
-In contrast, Chinese customers have this keyword as their top keyword across all price ranges.
-Previous research suggests that value for money is a key concern for Chinese and Asian tourists \cite[][]{choi2000,choi2001,truong2009}, while Western customers are more concerned with hospitality \cite[][]{kozak2002}.
+There are interesting differences between Chinese and English-speaking tourists in their satisfaction factors to differently priced hotels.
+For example, Chinese tourists have ``\begin{CJK}{UTF8}{gbsn}购物\end{CJK} (shopping)'' as a top keyword in all the price ranges.
+In contrast, English-speaking tourists mention it only as a top keyword in the 20 000–-30 000 yen price range.
+It is widely known in Japan that many Chinese tourists visit Japan for shopping. \cite{tsujimoto2017purchasing} analyzed the souvenir purchasing behavior of Chinese tourists in Japan.
+The study shows that common products besides food and drink are: electronics, cameras, cosmetics, and medicine, among other more traditional \textit{souvenir} items, such as objects that are representative of the culture or places that they visit \cite{japan2014consumption}.
+Furthermore, tourists’ choice to shop in Japan is more related with the quality of the items rather than their relation to the tourist attractions.
+Our results suggested that Western tourists were engaging more in tourist attractions rather than shopping activities.
+Another interesting difference is that English-speaking tourists start using negative keywords about the hotel's price only if it concerns hotels of 15 000 yen or more; thereafter, the more expensive the hotel, the higher the ranking.
+In contrast, for Chinese customers, this keyword is the top keyword across all price ranges.
+Previous research suggests that value for money is a key concern for Chinese and Asian tourists \cite[][]{choi2000,choi2001,truong2009}, whereas Western customers are more concerned about hospitality \cite[][]{kozak2002}.

-While some aspects of satisfaction and dissatisfaction change depending on the hotel's price range, some other factors stay mostly constant for each culture's customers.
+While some aspects of satisfaction and dissatisfaction change depending on the hotel's price range, some other factors remain constant for each culture's customers.
 For example, appreciation for staff from English-speaking tourists is ranked close to the top satisfaction factor in all the price ranges.
-Satisfaction for cleanliness by both cultures constantly stays part of the top 10 keywords, except for the most expensive one, where other keywords take that place in the ranking.
-However, it is still high on the list.
+Satisfaction for cleanliness by both cultures constantly remains part of the top 10 keywords, except for the most expensive one, where other keywords replace keywords related to satisfaction or cleanliness in the ranking; however, they remain still high on the list.
 Chinese tourists have a high ranking for the word ``\begin{CJK}{UTF8}{gbsn}早餐\end{CJK} (breakfast)'' across all price ranges as well.
-As discussed in section \ref{disc:location}, transport and location are also important for hotels of all classes and prices.
-While the ranking of attributes might differ between price ranges, hard and soft attribute proportions also appear to be constant within at most a 13 \% margin of error per attribute, often being lower.
-This suggests that culturally the customers have a particular bias to consider some attributes more than others.
+As discussed in section \ref{disc:location}, transportation and location are also important for hotels of all classes and prices.
+While the ranking of attributes might differ between price ranges, hard and soft attribute proportions also appear to be constant within a 13 \% margin of error per attribute.
+This suggests that, from a cultural aspect, the customers have a particular bias to consider some attributes more than others.

 \subsection{Implications for hotel managers}\label{disc:implications}